Helping You Determine What is Best for Your Custom Plastic Component

 Upfront costs for injections molding tend to be on the higher side.
 The time and labor to properly develop and prototype the mold and the injection tool can be large, and the tooling costs are bigger as well.
 However, the costs of creating the mold and the injection tool are one-time costs – they never need to be recreated again.
 This is what makes injection molding cost effective for large quantity products, as the costs of the material are low, so the cost per part remains low as well.

 While there is no hard and fast rule for which kind of process you should use to manufacture your custom plastics parts, there are some general guidelines that can help you make that decision.

-Thermoforming is best used and cost efficient for larger parts and products that require small quantities, due to the amount of materials used and the tooling times.
+Thermoforming is best used and cost-effective for larger parts and products that require small quantities, due to the number of materials used and the tooling times.
 These would be parts that only need to produce 250 to 3,000 parts per year.
 Thermoforming is best for creating large parts and consolidating multiple parts into a single part.
 It’s also aesthetically pleasing unpainted.